atubson/fm-recruitment-task/README.md

 The current implementation is complete for the recruitment task scope.
 The following improvements would be natural next steps for a production deployment:

+### Implement Authorization and Authentication

+Api should be protected with an authorization/authentication system like OAuth.
+In the next phase, we should implement it using Passport or similar solutions.

 ### Separate worker process

 Today the BullMQ worker (`ImageProcessor`) runs **inside the same NestJS process** as the HTTP API.
 That is sufficient for development and for this task, but in production you would typically split responsibilities: